filecoin-project/filecoin-docs/docs/mine/lotus/dagstore.md

 ## Conceptual overview

 ::: tip
-The dagstore was introduced in Lotus v1.11.2.
+The dagstore is targeted to be introduced in Lotus v1.11.2.
+We will update the docs once it’a confirmed.
 :::

 The dagstore is a sharded store to hold large IPLD graphs efficiently, packaged as location-transparent attachable CAR files, with mechanical sympathy resulting in zero-copy access in ideal situations.